 As we mentioned above, the SBA 159 is a disclosure form documenting any paid help you received during the loan application process.
 This disclosure can be broken down into two basic types of payment:

 - Referral Fees

 You must fill out an SBA 159 for each agent or referral used during the application process.
 For example, if three agents helped you secure your loan, then you must fill out three different SBA 159 forms.
-Luckily, the form is a short document and shouldn’t take long to complete.
+Luckily, it shouldn’t take long to complete this form because it’s a relatively short document.
 Below, you’ll find the steps that you’ll need to take to submit this form:

 Once you’ve determined you do in fact need to fill out the SBA 159 form, you’ll have to list your name and the name of your business.
 If you applied for the loan under your business name, use that in the applicant name box and leave the business name box blank.

-You’ll need to specify your business loan certifications in this section, which usually means just a signature from you and one other stakeholder in your company.
-You’ll also need signatures and compensation totals from the lender, or CDC if you’ve applied for a 504 loan.
+You’ll need to specify your small business loan certifications in this section, which usually means just a signature from you and one other stakeholder in your company.
+You’ll also need signatures and compensation totals from the SBA lender, or Certified Development Companies (CDC ), if you’ve applied for a 504 loan.

 The SBA does a tremendous job getting capital in the hands of small business owners, but it’s critical not to forget any paperwork that could stall the loan process.
 The SBA 159 is one of those forms that’s often missed, but just remember: if a third party got paid for helping you with your SBA loan, you likely need to file an SBA 159.

 Editor’s Note: This post was updated for accuracy and comprehensiveness in July 2019.